jpsfitz/nanooptics/README.md

 ## F. Tips
  * Keep the task manager running to monitor memory and cpu performance.
+  * makes it easy to kill run-away calculations.
-  * This will show if anyone else running cpu-intensive calculations.
+  * shows if anyone else is running cpu-intensive calculations.
-  * Please communicate with other users if you are planning to run cpu-intense calculations
+ * Please communicate with other users if you are planning to run cpu-intense, long calculations.
- * You can edit text files (python code) directly in the browser with Jupyter notebook, but it might be useful to use an external editor from time to time.
-Notepad++ is recommended.
+ * You can edit text files (python code) directly in the browser with Jupyter notebook.
+Notepad++ is the recommended external editor.
+ * Dropbox can be installed locally (without admin priveleges) for easy syncing between computers.